 Help us raise awareness of diabetes

 All children can be sponsored to do the walk and will get a certificate to take home.
-All children in my eyes with this condition are heroes and I believe this would be a really fun way of showing that as well as raising awareness for Type 1 diabetes.
+All children with this condition, in my eyes, are heroes and I believe this would be a really fun way of showing that as well as raising awareness for Type 1 diabetes.